AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/using-the-compose-window/add-an-attachment-or-trackable-content-to-your-email.md

 ---
 # Add an Attachment or Trackable Content to Your Email {#add-an-attachment-or-trackable-content-to-your-email}

-When sending an email through Sales Connect, you have the option of adding a file as an attachment, or making a file a downloadable (and trackable) link.
+When sending an email through [!DNL Sales Connect], you have the option of adding a file as an attachment, or making a file a downloadable (and trackable) link.

 >[!NOTE]
 >